mananrajotia/codingninjas-ds-algo-in-cpp/README.md

 # codingninjas-ds-algo-in-cpp

-All of these programs have been written by me for Inception: Data Structures & Algorithms in C++.
+My solutions for Inception: Data Structures & Algorithms in C++ by Coding Ninjas.